-Bratislava, Slovakia – Recently published EU statistics highlight huge differences in the amount of exercise Europeans get on a weekly basis.
+Bratislava, Slovakia – Recently published EU statistics highlight huge differences in the amount of exercise Europeans get on a weekly basis and ranks the least and most athletic nations in Europe.

 On average, around 28% of the European Union population aged 16 or more did not do any exercise at all outside of working hours.
 Roughly as many people exercised for up to three hours weekly (27%), and 45% worked out for more than three hours on a regular week.

-Northern Europe by far the most athletic region
+Northern Europe by far the region getting the most physical exercise

 When it comes to the share of the population performing some kind of physical activity outside of work, Romania (96%) topped the ranking, followed by Estonia (95%) Denmark (93%), the Netherlands (91%), Germany (88%) and Finland (87%).
 At the other end of the scope, Croatia (36%), Portugal (45%), Hungary and Cyprus (both 50%) stood out as the least sport-savvy nations in Europe.